-The European Union’s General Data Protection Regulation (GDPR) came into play on 25th May 2018, designed to protect the personal data of consumers and make organisations more accountable on how they handle such information.
+The European Union’s General Data Protection Regulation (GDPR) came into play on 25th May 2018, designed to protect the personal data of consumers and make organisations more accountable for how they handle such information.

 Built upon the existing Data Protection Act (DPA) 1998, GDPR is the most comprehensive data privacy standard to date.
-Its implementation is a response to the rise of data breaches, sensitive card information leaks, ransomware attacks and other malicious cyber attacks impacting businesses and consumers across the world.
+Its implementation is a response to the rise of data breaches, sensitive card information leaks, ransomware attacks, and other malicious cyber attacks impacting businesses and consumers across the world.

 GDPR includes strict guidelines for organisations, including:

 - Recording how and when an individual gave consent for their details to be used.
-Consent must be an action and affirmative action, not simply a pre-ticked box on a web form.
+Consent must be action and affirmative action, not simply a pre-ticked box on a web form.

 - Responding to the consumers have the right to demand that their data is deleted, commonly referred to as the ‘right to be forgotten’.